What Are Florida’s Most Terrible Highways?

 - Interstate 4.
 Known as the ‘haunted highway’ to Floridians, I-4 is the busiest interstate in the entire country.
 While many attribute the high number of traffic accidents that occur on this stretch of road to the fact that a grave was built over by the construction of the road – the family haunts those who now drive it – the real reason is likely the high number of motor vehicles and the increasing prevalence of distracted drivers.

 - Florida Turnpike.
-Also known as the Ronald Reagan Turnpike and was originally named the Sunshine State Parkway that goes through 11 counties in Florida.
+Also known as the Ronald Reagan Turnpike, and was originally named the Sunshine State Parkway and goes through 11 counties in Florida.
 It runs 312.522 miles north and south.

 Driving Behaviors that Increase Dangers